How To Get Toddlers To Listen Without Yelling, Bribing, or Threats - Baby Chick

 1. Get Down on Their Level and Use Eye Contact

 Personally, these two actions have helped us avoid and stop bad behavior.
 Parents and kids can relate better to each other when they’re at the same eye level.
 Just imagine how giant everything is for little kids, including parents looking down on them.
-When we get down on their level and make eye contact, we can make sure that they’re paying attention and see if they understand what we’re saying.4 For me, it’s like evening the playing field.
-Instead of looking down on my son, I get down on his level, say his name, and make eye contact.
-Then, I whisper — and because I’m whispering, it’s like I’m telling my son a secret, so he listens intently.
+When we get down on their level and make eye contact, we can make sure that they’re paying attention and see if they understand what we’re saying.4

 Real-Life Example

 My son was being very rowdy and wanted to wrestle.
 (Papa “wrestles” with him before naptime and bedtime every day.)
 So, I came down to his level, said his name, made eye contact, and whispered, “Papa is eating right now.
 Once he is done, I am sure he will wrestle with you.
 Let’s go ask Papa if he will wrestle after he is done eating.”
 It worked!
-I couldn’t believe I was able to get my toddler to listen by whispering.
+I couldn’t believe I could get my toddler to listen by whispering.
 But I did!
 He stopped trying to wrestle with me, and we walked over to Papa just as I suggested.
 Miraculous!

-2. Stop Saying “No” and Talk More Instead
+2. Stop Saying “No” All the Time

 Here’s What I Did